 The Company is a tax-exempt company incorporated in the Cayman Islands and conducts substantially all of its business through its subsidiaries located in the PRC.
-In addition, the Group also has several non-PRC subsidiaries, including SolarOne Investment, SolarOne HK, SolarOne USA, and SolarOne GmbH.
+In addition, the Group also has several non-PRC subsidiaries, including SolarOne Investment, SolarOne HK, SolarOne USA, SolarOne GmbH, Solar Canada and Solar Australia, subject to corporate income tax rates ranging from zero to 35%.